 The two most seedy neighborhoods of Naples that should usually be avoided are Scampia and Secondigliano.
 However, these areas lie about 10 kilometers north of the center and contain no tourist attractions, so there isn’t really any reason for tourists to venture there.

-By taking a few precautionary measures, you shouldn’t encounter any issue while sightseeing in Naples.
+By taking a few precautionary measures, you shouldn’t encounter any issues while sightseeing in Naples.
 Be vigilant, keep cameras and jewelry concealed, avoid obvious map reading, and secure bags and purses, especially on buses and the metro, and outside restaurants.

 Thieves and con artists are a dime a dozen around the touristy locales, so be a bit more circumspect.
 Don’t venture into neighborhoods that make you uncomfortable.